desmonHak/kernel-callback-removal/NetworkKernelBypass/Readme.md

 ffff8088`657051b0  ffff8088`6819a000
 </pre>

 we need to pick bytes that are static and doesnt change between reboot.
-I highlighed in red what I will be searching for in my code. and after finding the address in our code. we will get `fffff80626a980d1`.
+I highlighed what I will be searching for in my code (4c8b05 and 4981c0). and after finding the address in our code. we will get `fffff80626a980d1`.

 After that we can calculate the global structure address and the offset in our code.